KristopheMM/santina.github.io/_posts/2016-11-13-Discuss-not-Dissing.markdown

 Imagine two scenarios here:

 _Scenario 1:_
-Person A: I think Muslims are dangerous and they shouldn't come into our country.
+Person A: I think women shouldn't do science.
-You: You f*king racist. <open twitter>
+You: You f*king sexist. (open Twitter)

 _Scenario 2:_
 Person A: I think Muslims are dangerous and they shouldn't come into our country.